Digging up mass graves may heal Iraq war wounds

 The Human Rights Ministry and security officials say al-Sadah is not the largest mass grave left by militant groups since 2003, but it might the biggest created by the Shi'ite militias in Baghdad and still untouched.

-"The dam extends for a distance of 25 km (15 miles), bordering many large Shi'ite neighborhoods, and was used by all the Shi'ite militias without exception," Mohammed said.
+"The dam extends for a distance of 25 km, bordering many large Shi'ite neighborhoods, and was used by all the Shi'ite militias without exception," Mohammed said.

 Police officials who worked there and witnesses who live nearby said the militants used to bring victims from across Baghdad by car to be "investigated" nearby, and then they were sent to al-Sadah and killed with a single bullet to the head.